 Half-Day Tour in Padang Old City

-Padang’s old town is near the Batang Arau River where the Chinatown is located and the dutch colonial building facing the river.
-In Chinatown, a row of shophouses that are built for living and trading.
+Padang’s old town is near the Batang Arau River where Chinatown is located and the Dutch colonial building faces the river.
+In Chinatown, a row of shophouses are built for living and trading.
 The 19th-century old temple is the community’s center as well as the clan associations down the road.

 Where to Eat in the Old Town?